jpittis/old-blog/articles/go_concurrency_alternative_haskells_race.md

 ```

 The first operation will pause for 1 second (1,000,000 micro seconds) and the
-second operation will print immediately.
-Because the `print "Hello!"` finishes
+second operation will return immediately.
+Because the `return 2` finishes
-before the `threadDelay`, the `print "Never!"` is canceled and never completes.
+before the `threadDelay`, the `return 1` is canceled and never completes.

 (For those not familiar with the `$` operation, that's equivilant to using
 brackets like `(threadDelay (1^6))`.
 For those not familiar with the `>>`